Time to Value (TTV)

 Time to Value is the elapsed time between a customer signing a contract and realizing the first measurable outcome from your product or service.
 It's the single strongest predictor of early-lifecycle churn.

-Customers who reach their first value milestone within 30-60 days renew at significantly higher rates than those who take 90+ days to see results.
+Customers who reach their first value milestone within 30-60 days renew at higher rates than those who take 90+ days to see results.
 Every week of delay increases the risk that the customer loses confidence, deprioritizes the implementation, or gets distracted by competing initiatives.

 The most common TTV failures happen upstream.
 Sales oversells capabilities that require months of configuration.
 Implementation teams run a standardized onboarding that doesn't map to the customer's specific use case.
 Product requires 15 integration steps before the customer sees their data in the platform.

-Reducing TTV requires three things: a defined "first value" milestone for each customer segment, a structured onboarding playbook that gets there in 30-45 days, and a handoff process from sales to CS that transfers context instead of just transferring a name.
+Reducing TTV requires three things: a defined "first value" milestone for each customer segment, a structured onboarding playbook that gets there in 30-45 days, and a handoff process from sales to CS that transfers context instead of transferring a name.
 Companies that compress TTV by 30-50% typically see a 2-3 percentage point improvement in first-year retention, which directly reduces the Churn Tax.

 Related terms: The Churn Tax, Revenue Leakage, Customer Success Maturity